-The 2016 Save the Waves Film Festival is on Saturday, November 19 at the Victoria Theater.
+The 2019 Save the Waves Film Festival is on Saturday, November 9 at the Minna Gallery.
 This annual fundraiser supports the Save the Waves Coalition and World Surfing Reserves.

 This year's event kicks off with a VIP pre-party and filmmaker reception at 6pm.
 The doors open to the rest of the public at 7pm with live music from Frankie Boots & The Country Line.

 The evening continues with a shorts program at 8pm.
 There is an intermission and fundraiser auction at 9pm.
 This is followed by the feature film program.